Skip to content

 Smiling Senior Woman and Adult Daughter on Couch_Lakeshore Senior Living

 Health and cognitive abilities can change with age, impacting a person’s ability to safely live independently.
+Cognitive changes and memory problems, such as those seen in dementia or Alzheimer’s, are key factors in deciding when to move from assisted living to memory care, as they can significantly affect daily functioning, decision-making, and safety.
 Assisted living communities provide a range of support services to help individuals with the activities of daily living, such as bathing, dressing, and medication management.
 However, there may come a time when a parent or family member’s care needs require a higher level of support than assisted living provides.
+Safety concerns are a primary reason for transitioning from assisted living to memory care, especially when issues like wandering or increased vulnerability arise.
+It’s important to understand both the physical and cognitive needs of your loved one when considering this move.
+Here are some common signs that may indicate a need for memory care, helping families recognize when it’s time to consider this transition.

 Sign 1: Frequent Wandering and/or Getting Lost

-One of the most concerning behaviors associated with dementia is wandering, which could also be the most apparent sign that your loved one may need to transition from assisted living to memory care.
+One of the most concerning behaviors associated with dementia is wandering, which is one of the obvious signs that your loved one may need to transition from assisted living to memory care.

 Individuals living with dementia may become disoriented or confused while navigating their assisted living community.
 Or, they may wander outside the community, which can be dangerous if they are confused and vulnerable.